thiagobien/ACL/workshop/04_Building_Environment_zero/1_Check_Prerequisites/README.md

 1. If you haven't received your user credentials and connection information for the bastion host, please reach out to one of the instructors.

+1. Please sign up for an Ansible license if you haven't already: https://www.ansible.com/license

 1. Use your ssh client to connect to the bastion host and ensure the ```kubectl``` is configured for your GKE cluster.

     ```